caiostringari/picoastal/README.md

 the full version of Ubuntu is too demanding to run on the Raspberry Pi 4.
 Therefore, we recommend [Ubuntu Mate](https://www.google.com) 20.04.

 If you are interest in using only Raspberry Pi's HQ camera, [Raspberry Pi OS](https://www.raspberrypi.org/software/) is a much lighter option and usually comes pre-installed with the board.
-Note that FLIR's cameras won't play well with Raspberry Pi OS (at least in my experience).
+Note that FLIR's cameras won't play well with Raspberry Pi OS (at least in our experience).

 ### 2.1.1.
-Installation
+Ubuntu Mate Installation

 On a separate computer,